thalesaguiar21/thalesaguiar21/README.md

 - [Lattes]

 ### Latest scientific production:
+1. (__IN PRODUCTION__) LIMA, T. A.; Da Costa Abreu, Marjory. _Phoneme analysis for multiple languages with fuzzy‐based speaker identification_.
+In: IET Biometrics, 2022.
 1. LIMA, T. A.; Da Costa Abreu, Marjory. _Investigating the use of multiple languages for crisp and fuzzy speaker identification_.
 In: 11th International Conference on Pattern Recognition Systems, 2021, Curico, Chile.
 ICPRS'21, 2021.
 2. T. A. de Lima and M. D. Costa-Abreu, _A survey on automatic speech recognition systems for Portuguese language and its variations_ Computer Speech & Language, vol. 62, p.
 101055, Jul.
 2020, <a href=https://doi.org/10.1016/j.csl.2019.101055>doi: 10.1016/j.csl.2019.101055.</a>
 3. LIMA, T. A., & Madeira, C. A. G. (2017). _An Investigation of Using Monte-Carlo Tree Search for Creating the Intelligent Elements of Rise of Mitra_.
 SBC–Proceedings of SBGames. <a href=https://www.sbgames.org/sbgames2017/papers/ComputacaoShort/175198.pdf>Proceedings 2017</a>